sk2589822/KaguragamesEventNameRepalcer/README.md

 # KaguragamesEventNameRepalcer
-  If you install the English/Chinese patch provided by Kaguragames you could get uncersored content.
+  You could get **uncersored** content if you install the English/Chinese patch provided by Kaguragames.
-  But you will get censored one if you use the Japnese patch.
+  But you will get **censored** one if you install the Japnese patch.

-  These Scripts could make the games uncersored and keep the text in Japanese.
+  These Scripts could make the games uncersored while keeping the text in Japanese.

 ## Steps
   1. Install the game in **English** from steam.